 The Zoo Boo, which happens every year before Halloween, is a wildly popular venue for safe trick or treating and gives kids yet another chance to dress up in costume.
 And the Run for the Zoo typically happens the first Sunday in May, bringing fitness to everyone while raising funds for the Albuquerque BioPark.

 More About the Zoo

-Getting there: The zoo is located just south of downtown in Barelas.
-By car, take Central Avenue to 10th Street and turn south (a left if traveling west, a right if traveling east).
+- Getting there: The zoo is located just south of downtown in Barelas.
+By car, take Central Avenue to 10th Street and turn south (left if traveling west, a right if traveling east).
 Drive about eight blocks and find the zoo on your right.
 There is plenty of parking at the zoo, with several lots.
 Parking is free.
-By bus, take the 66 line to Central and 10th.
+By bus, take the 66 lines to Central and 10th.
 The zoo is eight blocks south, about a half a mile.
 Bus 53 stops one block from the zoo entrance.